turtlshell/Compare-FileHash/README.md

 #### 📁 -Files (mandatory)

 The list of file paths, separated by commas, from which to compare the hashes.
-A minimum of two paths must be supplied (or one, if '-Expected' is passed), however there is no upper limit.
+A minimum of two paths must be supplied (or one path, if '-Expected' is passed), however there is no upper limit.

 #### 🧮 -Algorithms (optional)